BelowJS provides optimised rendering and performance specifically designed for underwater photogrammetry models in VR.

 Measurement and dive mode

-If your model wasn't scaled before you uploaded, follow the model setup guide.
-The Blender process is probably the easiest.
+If your model wasn't scaled before upload, follow the model setup guide.
+If your model is already oriented from Sketchfab, this is usually the quickest way to finish scaling and optimisation.

 The basic example uses CDN imports, so nothing else is needed - just the HTML file and your models!